dev-priyanshuu/Gemini-Intelligence-Hub/README.md

    - The model can generate content based on both text and image inputs, providing comprehensive responses.

 4. **Image Display:**
-   - TUploaded images are displayed within the application for easy reference.
+   - Uploaded images are displayed within the application for easy reference.